foxbenjaminfox/babel-plugin-overload/README.md

 # babel-plugin-operator-overloading

-This plugin allows you to overload operators in your Javascript code.
+This is an experimental plugin that allows you to overload operators in your Javascript code.

 Compare with Python: